 I recently had a conversation with a senior manager at an investment bank active in the government contracting sector who told me, "I can't tell you how many times someone mentions a company to me as a potential M&A candidate and I can't find their website."
 Similar to teaming partners, M&A firms looking to match buyers and sellers need to be able to find you on the web and see that you have a social media marketing process in place.
 Not only will it help you get found, it could help your valuation by demonstrating that you have a modern marketing plan to produce revenue.

 Many contractors think that social media marketing is like a spigot.
-They think that you start with social media marketing and get immediate results.
+Just start doing it and get immediate results.
 It takes time to develop critical mass in your social media marketing process.
 Search engines need to index your website and see that you update it frequently by blogging on the keyword phrases your targeting.
 It takes time to develop an audience for your social media channels.
 In most cases you'll start seeing a noticeable increase in website trafic in six months.
 Web traffic and leads really start taking off after twelve months.
 If your competitor starts their social media marketing process six months before you do, they have a serious head start on you.
 Don't wait!
 Start today.

 Social media marketing is great for results-driven companies because you can measure everything if you have the right software.
 With traditional advertising and public relations, it's hard to measure the results of a given campaign.
 With social media, you can measure the metrics that matter - website visitors, leads and customers.
 You can see which of your efforts are working and which arent.
 For example, you might find that you're getting leads from your LinkedIn marketing, but not from Twitter.
 This lets you decide whether to transfer resources to the channels that are working or change what you're doing on those that aren't.
 Again, it's important to have the right marketing automation software in place to track your results.

 It's becoming increasingly evident that government contractors can benefit from implementing a social media marketing process.
-Because government contractors have been slow to put programs in place , you have a great opportunity to get a jump on your competition.
+Because many government contractors don't have inbound marketing programs in place , you have a great opportunity to get a jump on your competition.
 If you'd like to find out how to get started, please feel free to schedule a free consultation with us.